dylancodeverse/CI4-exploration/Sprint1-firstAPP.md

 In that directory, create two files named home.php and about.php.
 Within those files, type some text - anything you’d like

+Modification of the Controller Pages

+> Controllers must return a string or a Response object.